Megaemce/shan_shui/README.md

 ## 📖 Documentation

-[Check it in online](https://megaemce.github.io/shan_shui_docs/) or generate locally with TypeDoc
+[Check it in online](https://megaemce.github.io/shan_shui_docs/) or generate it locally with TypeDoc

 ```
 npm doc
 ```

-## 🙏🏻 Thank you
+## 🙏 Thank you

-This is the third iteration of this app.
+This is the third iteration of this app:

-Firstly, it was created as a [monolithic JavaScript file](https://github.com/LingDong-/shan-shui-inf) by [Lingdong Huang](https://github.com/LingDong-) and then it was [rebuilt with React](https://github.com/RedContritio/shan_shui_inf) by [RedContritio](https://github.com/RedContritio).
+1. Firstly created as a [monolithic JavaScript file](https://github.com/LingDong-/shan-shui-inf) by [Lingdong Huang](https://github.com/LingDong-)
+2. Then it was [rebuilt with React 17](https://github.com/RedContritio/shan_shui_inf) by [RedContritio](https://github.com/RedContritio).
+3. I have rebuilt it using modern React components, employing an object-oriented programming (OOP) approach for enhanced performance.
+Additionally, I have addressed several bugs and incorporated various improvements.